Rust vs Go in 2025

 Differences

-While Rust and Go have a lot in common, there are also a few areas where a reasonable person might prefer one language over the other, to meet the specific needs of their project.
+A wise person doesn’t make important choices based on who shouts the loudest, and while Rust and Go have a lot in common, there are also a few areas where a reasonable person might prefer one language over the other, to meet the specific needs of their project.
+Let’s take a tour.

 Performance

-Rust is a better choice for areas where speed of execution beats all other considerations, such as game programming, operating system kernels, web browser components, and real-time control systems.
+This makes Rust an excellent choice for areas where speed of execution beats all other considerations, such as game programming, operating system kernels, web browser components, and real-time control systems.

 Simplicity